avdstaaij/gdpc/docs/source/getting-started/tutorial_house.md

 # (...)
 ```

-The heightmaps are available as a dictionary of 2D numpy arrays, with `[0,0]`
+The heightmaps are available as a dictionary of 2D
+[numpy](https://numpy.org/doc/stable/) arrays indexed with (X,Z)-coordinates,
-indicating the height at the start of WorldSlice (in our case, the build area).
+with `[0,0]` indicating the height at the start of WorldSlice (in our case, the
-We'll use the "MOTION_BLOCKING_NO_LEAVES" heightmap, which stores the heights
+build area).
+We'll use the "MOTION_BLOCKING_NO_LEAVES" heightmap, which stores
-of the highest blocks that block motion or contain a fluid but which are not
+the heights of the highest blocks that block motion or contain a fluid but which
-leaves.
+are not leaves.
 That's usually what we consider "the ground" (tree trunks are an
 exception).

 ```{code-block} python